 Stare at my father.
-He blew up my paddling pool in the summer or tickled me when I thought I was being funny.
+He inflated my paddling pool in the summer or tickled me when I thought I was being funny.
 He's shrivelled now and silent.
 His hands are placed on his lap.
 His skin is the same colour as the inside of the casket.

 I'm a black dress, chipped nail varnish and tears.
 My brother comes up beside me and says nothing.
 We don't get on.
 He looks like my father but today I can forgive him for the way he treats me.
 Arms are lowered.
 He has learnt to shut up, at least until this is over.

 "Everything happens for a reason," said Gloria the Christian who lives next door.
 I wanted to take her gardening shears and snip her head off.